anoma/namada/documentation/docs/src/user-guide/install.md

 ### From Binaries

->⚠️ During internal and private testnets, prebuilt binaries might not be available under our [Github releases page](https://github.com/anoma/anoma/releases).
+>⚠️ During internal and private testnets, prebuilt binaries might not be available under our [Github releases page](https://github.com/anoma/namada/releases).
 >We recommend you [build from source](#from-source) from the appropriate branch or commit.

 If you'd like to install Namada from binaries you will have to install some dependencies first: [Tendermint](https://docs.tendermint.com/master/introduction/install.html) `0.34.x` and GLIBC `v2.29` or higher.

 Let's install Tendermint.

-You can either follow the instructions on the [Tendermint guide](https://docs.tendermint.com/master/introduction/install.html) or download the `get_tendermint.sh` script from the [Anoma repository](https://github.com/anoma/anoma/blob/master/scripts/install/get_tendermint.sh) and execute it (will ask you for `root` access):
+You can either follow the instructions on the [Tendermint guide](https://docs.tendermint.com/master/introduction/install.html) or download the `get_tendermint.sh` script from the [Namada repository](https://github.com/anoma/namada/blob/master/scripts/install/get_tendermint.sh) and execute it (will ask you for `root` access):

 ```shell
 curl -LO https://raw.githubusercontent.com/anoma/anoma/master/scripts/install/get_tendermint.sh